reduxjs/redux/docs/recipes/ConfiguringYourStore.md

 )
 ```

 In this code, we pass our reducers to the Redux `createStore` function, which returns a `store` object.
-We then pass this object to the react-redux `Provider` component, which is rendered at the top of our component tree.
+We then pass this object to the `react-redux` `Provider` component, which is rendered at the top of our component tree.

-This ensures that any time we connect to redux in our app via react-redux `connect`, the store is available to our components.
+This ensures that any time we connect to Redux in our app via `react-redux` `connect`, the store is available to our components.

 ## Extending Redux functionality